taheralfayad/costal/README.md

 ## Production Deployment

-To ease the process of setting the cloud infrastructure required to run COSTAL, `.tf` scripts are provided in the `iac/` directory for use with either openTofu of Terraform.
-For these instructions we will be using openTofu.
+To ease the process of setting the cloud infrastructure required to run COSTAL, `.tf` scripts are provided in the `iac/` directory for use with either OpenTofu of Terraform.
+For these instructions we will be using OpenTofu.

 1. Install and setup OpenTofu using the instructions [here](https://opentofu.org/docs/intro/install/)